 Every article on this website is like a mini-training school. use the nav bars on either side of this page to locate your area of interest or subject you need help with.

-This little known sales secret is not taught in any insurance sales training schools.
+This little known sales secret of closing on the objection is not taught in any insurance sales training schools.
 Learning how to use it can be a career changing moment.

 If you are selling insurance, or for that matter anything, you must be able to close the sale.

-There are a number of different methods taught on how to close a sale, but this concept can work for just about any type of a salesperson.
+There are a number of different methods taught on how to close a sale, but this "closing on the objection" concept can work for just about any type of a salesperson.
 In my case, it really helped make a big difference in my personal closing ratio numbers.

 Let’s take a closer look at how this concept works.
 But first, Lets look at some of the things that happen in any closing situation.

 I have even seen agents get into a debate or an argument with the client, and they don’t even realize it.
 How does that saying go “win the battle, but loose the war?”

 The insurance agent closing technique I was taught in school seemed to be the easiest and best approach:

 I wanted to stay on course using the 3 step method I was taught, to close:

 Sure the above 3 step closing process works some of the time, but what really happens in most instances is we simple miss the whole point of what that person may be trying to ask you.
 We then try several different closes, as shown above, to no avail and we then get frustrated.